Anglican Healing Fund

 God is Still Red Symposium

-God is Red Symposium will present papers and offer discussion exploring issues of First Nations leadership.
-Session will offer critical analysis, knowledge of traditions and an ability to interpret, re-imagine and revise them in new contexts, and develop and maintain mutual networks of support and accountability.
+The symposium will provide an opportunity for the participants to discuss and explore issues on First Nations leadership.
+Sessions will offer critical analysis, knowledge of traditions, an ability to interpret, re-imagine and revise traditions in new contexts.
+The expected outcome is to develop and maintain mutual networks of support and accountability.
 (Diocese of New Westminster)